Nintails-TF/tabula-rasa/tabula-rasa/03_Hobbies and Interests/Chess/Logs/Endgame Logs.md

 Winning Positions:
 - Attempted: 15/15
 - Correct: 12/15
-- Success Rate: %
+- Success Rate: 80%
 - Common errors: Forgetting that the pawn would block the king from opposing on the 8th rank, enabling me to promote.
 [Example](https://www.chess.com/analysis/library/455ZNzLpfp/analysis)

 Drawing Positions:
 - Attempted: 15/15
 - Correct: 10/15
-- Success Rate: %
+- Success Rate: 67%
 - Common errors: Forgetting that if black pawn defends, my king can no longer recapture the pawn and I lose a drawn position.
 [Example](https://www.chess.com/analysis/library/4ML5KkGXmQ/analysis) Tough positions where I need to be precise in blocking king movement.

+Overall: 22/30 (73%)

+***

+## Date 26/07/25:

+Winning Positions:
+- Attempted: 15/15
+- Correct: 14/15
+- Success Rate: 93%
+- Common errors: Rushing a bit too much at times, trying to be fancy with mating technique.

+Drawing Positions:
+- Attempted: 15/15
+- Correct: 10/15
+- Success Rate: 67%
+- Common errors:
+	- Not focusing on the distant opposition rules, need to keep odd squares away from king to force opposition.
+[Example](https://www.chess.com/analysis/library/3eNM5WyKzE/analysis)
+	- More complex multi-pawn setups.
+Not understanding that my king must be in position to block a passed pawn and that I can't move forward, but with my barrier, neither can he.
+[Example](https://www.chess.com/analysis/library/2DNMExrXEn/analysis)

-Overall: /30 (%)
+Overall: 24/30 (80%)